Add

 cover leaves something to be desired.
 If one where to merely judge a game by its

-cover, the verdict would no be a friendly one to the ESCAPE FROM NEW YORK board
+cover, the verdict would no be a friendly one to the

 game.
 That said, production values of most games were often low at the time,